contiv/vpp/docs/ARCHITECTURE.md

 Contiv ETCD instead.
 For more information on KSR, read the [KSR Readme](../cmd/contiv-ksr/README.md).

+### Contiv CRD + netctl
+Contiv CRD handles k8s Custom Resource Definitions defined in k8s API and processes them into configuration in Contiv ETCD.
+Currently it covers Contiv-specific configuration of individual nodes such as IP address and default gateway, etc.

 ### Contiv ETCD
 Contiv/VPP uses its own instance of ETCD database for storage of k8s cluster-related data